Point counts, automorphisms, and gonalities of Shimura curves: Automorphisms of Shimura curves

 \begin{lemma}\cite[Equation (2.2)]{Gonzalez17} Let $q = p^r$ be a prime power, let $X$ be a curve of genus $g \geq 2$ over the finite field $\F_q$, and suppose that $X$ has a non-trivial automorphism of prime order $\ell$ over $\F_q$.
 For each integer $n \geq 1$, let

 Then

 where $\textnormal{mod}\left(m,\ell\right)$ denotes the remainder upon division of $m$ by $\ell$. \end{lemma}

-To state our main computational results on automorphism groups, we set the following notation: let $\mathcal{S}$ denote the set of all pairs $(D,N)$ consisting of an indefinite quaternion discriminant $D>1$ over $\Q$ and a squarefree positive integer $N$ coprime to $D$, such that \begin{enumerate} \item $DN$ is odd, \item $g(X_0^D(N)) \geq 2$, and \item $DN \leq 10000$. \end{enumerate} The set $\mathcal{S}$ has cardinality $|\mathcal{S}| = 4830$.
+To state our main computational results on automorphism groups, we set the following notation: let $\mathcal{S}$ denote the set of all pairs $(D,N)$ consisting of an indefinite quaternion discriminant $D>1$ over $\Q$ and a squarefree positive integer $N$ coprime to $D$, such that \begin{enumerate} \item $g(X_0^D(N)^*) > 2$ and \item $DN \leq 10000$. \end{enumerate} The set $\mathcal{S}$ has cardinality $|\mathcal{S}| = 10609$.

-\begin{remark} We take the hypothesis (1) that $DN$ is odd for pairs in $\mathcal{S}$ so that $X_0^D(N)$ has good reduction at $2$ and we may apply \cref{lemma: Gonzalez_no_involutions} to prove non-existence of non-Atkin--Lehner involutions.
-The hypothesis (2) on the genus is also necessary to exclude extra automorphisms that would exist for genera $0$ and $1$, and there are only finitely many curves $X_0^D(N)$ of genus $g \leq 1$ (see \cref{section: tetragonal}).
-Of course we can only compute point counts for a finite list of curves, and the specific restriction (3) of $DN \leq 10000$ reflects the limits of the data we use of the eigenvalues of the Atkin--Lehner operators acting on newforms from the L-Functions and Modular Forms Database \cite{LMFDB}, as discussed in \cref{section: point_counts}. \end{remark}
+\begin{remark} The hypothesis (1) on the genus is necessary, as any curve $X_0^D(N)^*$ of genus $g \leq 2$ has a non-trivial automorphism, and this only excludes finitely many pairs $(D,N)$ (see \cref{section: tetragonal} for the relevant argument).
+Of course, we can only compute point counts for a finite list of curves, and the specific restriction (2) of $DN \leq 10000$ reflects the limits of the data we use of the eigenvalues of the Atkin--Lehner operators acting on newforms from the L-Functions and Modular Forms Database \cite{LMFDB}, as discussed in \cref{section: point_counts}. \end{remark}

-\begin{theorem} The curve $X_0^D(N)^*$ has trivial automorphism group for all pairs $(D,N) \in \mathcal{S}$ except possibly for the $112$ pairs listed in \cref{table: unknown_automorphim_group}. \end{theorem} \begin{proof} By \cref{prop: KR_quotient}, the only possible non-trivial automorphisms of $X_0^D(N)^*$ are involutions. \cref{lemma: Gonzalez_no_involutions} shows that $\Aut(X_0^D(N)^*)$ is trivial for $4378$ elements of $\mathcal{S}$; this is computed using our point counts algorithm and taking $\ell = 2$.
-Combining this result with \cref{lemma: KR_all_atkin_lehner}, the same conclusion is shown for all $4718$ pairs in $\mathcal{S}$ outside of those listed in the referenced table.
-Code for all computations described here can be found in the file \texttt{aut{\_}checks.m} in \cite{MPSSRep}. \end{proof}
+\begin{theorem} The curve $X_0^D(N)^*$ has trivial automorphism group for all pairs $(D,N) \in \mathcal{S}$ except possibly for the $1321$ pairs listed in \cref{table: unknown_automorphism_group_stars}. \end{theorem} \begin{proof} By \cref{prop: KR_quotient}, the only possible non-trivial automorphisms of $X_0^D(N)^*$ for $(D,N) \in \mathcal{S}$ are involutions. \cref{lemma: Gonzalez_no_involutions} shows that $\Aut(X_0^D(N)^*)$ is trivial for $9288$ elements of $\mathcal{S}$.
+This is computed using our point counts algorithm, applying the lemma of Gonz\'{a}lez using prime powers $q = p^r$ with $p<100$ a prime of good reduction for $X_0^D(N)$ and with powers $r$ up to $100$ when possible, and more generally as high as the pre-computed trace data we use allows.
+The code for these computations can be found in the file \texttt{aut{\_}checks.m} in \cite{MPSSRep}. \end{proof}